milvus-io/milvus/CONTRIBUTING.md

 - Coding style: refer to the [Effictive Go Style Guide](https://golang.org/doc/effective_go)

 We also use `golangci-lint` to perform code check.
-Run the following command before submit your pull request and make sure there is no issue reported:
+Run the following command before submitting your pull request and make sure there is no issue reported:

 ```shell
 $ make static-check